nikitabogdan/pocket-scale-calculator/readme.md

 2. scale (default is Minor)
 3. snap off hanger(y/n) (default is n)
 4. PO model UI(33/35) (default is 33)
-5. PO scale(major/minor) (default is Minor, option is applicable for PO-35 model only)
+5. PO scale(major*/minor) (default is Minor, option is applicable for PO-35/137 models only)

 For example, starting the app with 'f majpe y 35 maj' arguments will start app with F Major Pentatonic setting, missing hanger option, PO-35 model UI and Major PO-35 device scale setting.
 Please make sure you separate arguments with space